ARC logo Restoration Project

 Where and When

 Tamarack Creek is located in Southfield, Michigan and is a tributary of Evans Creek and the Middle Branch of the Rouge River.
-Project design began in 2018 with construction starting in the summer of 2021 and completed in 2022.
+Project design began in 2018 with construction starting in the summer of 2021 and was completed in 2022.

-Anticipated Outcomes
+Project Outcomes

-20 habitat structures will be constructed to increase fish & wildlife diversity.
+20 habitat structures constructed to increase fish & wildlife diversity.
 4.5 acres of created/restored wetland/riparian habitat.
 1,950 feet of restored stream.
 Increased storage capacity within the wetland & control flow into the creek.

 Photo History of Project: